jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

   provide.
 In the event that you're an independent contractor working with us on a particular project, here's the Independent Contractor Agreement that we usually issue.
-contract_company_name: 'Capital Technology Services (Registered as Chapin Technology Service LLC)'
+company_name: 'Capital Technology Services (Registered as Chapin Technology Service LLC)'
-contract_developer_name: 'YOUR NAME'
 contract_effective_date: '31st of August 2018'
 contract_signature_date: '31st of August 2018'
+contractor_name: 'YOUR NAME'
 contractor_rate_numb: '50.00'
 contractor_rate_unit: hour
 governing_state: 'Tennessee'